 Flank steak is a great cut, and very well priced.
 It has loads of flavor, and it takes very little time to grill.
 The flank steak comes from the cow’s belly and contains a lot of muscle fibers.
 The trick to cook it is to use very high heat, for a short period of time, and let it rest after.

+- Dry brine the steak overnight in the fridge for maximum flavor.
 When the steaks are raw, it is very easy to see the direction of the muscle fibers.
 See the pictures below.
 But when it is cooked it is a bit harder.
 To solve this problem you can just place a small toothpick at one end of the steak, pointing it in the same direction as the fibers.
 When the steak is done, just cut at a 90° angle to the toothpick, and you’re good.

 - I served this with potato gratin and fresh green asparagus.